 WordPress firewall: Learning that your website has been compromised is one of the worst feelings a company owner can have.
 Hacking has become more complicated over time, making it more difficult to detect and defend against.
 As a result, you can never have too many security measures in place for your website.

 One of the oldest methods of hardening the website against vulnerabilities is to use a firewall.
 Did you know that firewalls started as physical security measures?
 They were designed to stop a fire from spreading.
 Isn’t that practical?
-That’s firewall, but what does WordPress firewall entail?
+That’s a firewall, but what does a WordPress firewall entail?

 What is WordPress Firewall?

 Incoming traffic to WordPress websites is filtered by a firewall.
 The platform is open to good traffic, but bots and poor traffic are blocked.
 The WordPress firewall can be configured to block attacks on specific WordPress entry points and vulnerabilities.
 For example, you can set up the firewall to protect the WordPress login page from brute force attacks (recommended read – brute force attacks), preventing someone from accessing it for more than 5 minutes.
-As a result, a personalised WordPress firewall protects your site according to your requirements.
+As a result, a personalized WordPress firewall protects your site according to your requirements.
 It is very good at protecting against hacking attempts.

 Do You Need a WordPress Firewall?

 There is no single method for achieving full security when it comes to WordPress security.
 To secure a website, one must do a variety of things.
-However, the protection of a website is based on a variety of variables, so it is not an absolute.
+However, the protection of a website is based on a variety of variables, so it is not absolute.
 Since full security is virtually impossible to obtain, it’s all about hardening a site’s security.
 A firewall assists in the introduction of necessary security measures for a website.
 It helps thwart any potential malicious hack attacks before they happen and ruin your WordPress website by preventing bad traffic from accessing your site.

 What Are the Different Kinds of WordPress Firewall?